Jolt’s Digital Food Safety Software

 Jolt helps keep ingredients fresh by protecting your inventory with probes or sensors that notify you when temperatures fall out of range.

-Jolt helps restaurant owners serve hot, fresh food with automated temperature monitoring, food & date labeling, and quick temperature logs.
+Jolt helps restaurant owners serve hot, fresh food with automated temperature monitoring, food & date labeling, and quick temperature logs for easy, automated HACCP compliance.

 AUTOMATE TEMPERATURE MONITORING